engr101staff/engr101matlab/_sources/working_with_images/ex/warm_up.in.rst

 In this chapter, we'll take a look at how to use MATLAB to manipulate images.
-Matlab is very efficient at storing information as numbers in a matrix, like in matrix :code:`a` below.
+MATLAB is very efficient at storing information as numbers in a matrix, like in matrix :code:`a` below.

 .. raw:: html